research-iobserve/iobserve-architectural-runtime-models-JSS-2020/scalability_experiment/setup/README.md

 The script can be used to execute the full experiment automatically on a Linux based machine.

 ##### **How to use:**
-Paths should be altered according to the location of the script and iobserve distribution.
+Paths should be altered according to the location of the script, iobserve distribution and used operating system.

 A distribution of iobserve has to be build, extracted and the call in the script (under comment '# call iobserve') altered accordingly.